Serving all people by providing personalized health and wellness through exemplary care, education and research.

 240 mg/dL or higher means your cholesterol is high.
 Your risk for heart disease may be higher than that of a person with normal cholesterol.

-Keep in mind that your risk for heart disease based on your total cholesterol greatly depends on your HDL and LDL cholesterol levels and other risk factors.
+Keep in mind that your risk for heart disease based on your total cholesterol greatly depends on your HDL and LDL levels and other risk factors.

 High cholesterol may be linked to these conditions: